-A top of the range device like the Casio VR7100 (pictured above), providing the most functions, will cost upwards of $2,000.
+A top of the range device like the Casio VR 7100 (pictured above), providing the most functions, will cost upwards of $2,000.
 A top of the range touch screen register is necessary for businesses with a constant flow of customers that is selling a wide variety of products or services.

 The additional functionality will be extremely useful and will speed up the sales process.

-A few brands to look out for are Sam4s, Sharp, Royal and Casio, with touch screen cash registers ranging in price from around $800 to $1,500 depending on specification.
+A few brands to look out for are Sam4s, Sharp, Royal, and Casio, with touch screen cash registers ranging in price from around $800 to $1,500 depending on specification.

-So it can been seen that the exact cost of a cash register can vary massively depending on the capabilities of the model, therefore which one a business decides to invest in depends largely on how advanced they feel their register needs to be.
+The exact cost of a cash register can vary massively depending on the capabilities of the model, therefore which one a business decides to invest in depends largely on how advanced they feel their register needs to be.

 Some companies, for instance smaller, independent book shops or food service vehicles, may not require laser scanners or thousands of PLUs, and so would benefit from purchasing more basic registers.